This post is also available in: 简体中文 (Chinese (Simplified))

 Singapore Driving License Conversion | Driving in Singapore

 To be able to drive in Singapore, one must hold a valid Singaporean driving license.
-While obtaining a license is no problem for Singaporean citizens, PR holders and foreigners would need to complete certain requirements before they can be allowed to legally drive in the country.
+While obtaining a Singapore driving license is no problem for Singaporean citizens, PR holders and foreigners would need to complete certain requirements before they can be allowed to legally drive in the country.

 For those who are living in Singapore but hold a driver’s license that was issued in another country, they would first need to run a check and see if the driving license that they hold must be converted to a Singapore driving license.
 Foreign driver’s licenses must be converted as soon as possible if the foreigner wants to begin driving in Singapore.
 New citizens of Singapore and PR holders will be required to convert their foreign driving licenses to a Singapore one within three months of obtaining their new citizenship or PR status in the country.